Top reads this week

 More than two years after other countries imposed their 2020 lockdowns, Japan’s Covid mortality rate (297 per million) remained tiny compared to most countries in the world, and a fraction of that of other Pacific island states enforcing hard lockdowns, such as Australia (540) and New Zealand (544).

 While Japan’s policy was not widely publicized in the West, Sweden came under sustained and emotional criticism.
 It was contended that its Covid infection and death rates would “explode”, as compared to lockdown countries.
-One Canadian critic contended that “Sweden won’t lead in anything except deaths”.
-That did not occur.
+One Canadian critic contended that “Sweden won’t lead in anything … except deaths”.
+That did not materialize.

-— How did pro-lockdown decisions elsewhere work out?
+— How did pro-lockdown decisions work out elsewhere ?

 This was perhaps predictable.
 As three of the world’s top epidemiologists noted: “Basic epidemiological theory indicates that lockdowns do not reduce the total number of cases in the long run and have never in history led to the eradication of a disease.
 At best, lockdowns delay the increase of cases for a finite period and at great cost” (see https://gbdeclaration.org/frequently-asked-questions/ ).